-Convert PS File to WMZ in a Single File via C#
+Convert PS to WMZ in a Single File via Java

-Using the API, you can also convert PS file to WMZ to a single image file.
-In order to convert all pages, you can first render your PS document to one TIFF file and after that you can export TIFF file to WMZ.
+The API also allows you to export PS file to WMZ to a single file.
+In order to convert all pages, you can first render your PS document to one TIFF file and after that, you can export the TIFF file to WMZ.
 You can open the input file using Document class and create Resolution, TiffSettings, & TIFF device objects.
-You can get a single TIFF image using Process method of TiffDevice class.
-Finally, you can load TIFF file using Image class and save it to WMZ format using Save method.
+You can get a single TIFF image using process method of TiffDevice class.
+Finally, you can load TIFF file using Image class and save it to WMZ format using save method.

-Convert PS to WMZ With Watermark via C#
+Convert PS to WMZ With Watermark via Java

-Using the API, you can also convert PS file to WMZ with watermark in your WMZ document.
-In order to add a watermark, you can first render your PS document to JPEG and add a watermark in it.
-To demonstrate the operation, you can load your converted JPEG image, add transformations using an object of Matrix class and draw a string as the watermark on the image surface using the Graphics class’ DrawString method.
-After adding the watermark in it, you can save the JPEG as WMZ format.
-Below is a code example that demonstrates how to add a diagonal watermark to your document.
+Using the API, you can also export PS file to WMZ with watermark in your WMZ document.
+In order to add a watermark to you can first convert PS to JPEG and add a watermark in it.
+In order to add watermark, load an image file using the Image class, create an object of the Graphics class and initialize it with Image object, create a new Matrix object and set translation and transformation to the desired angle and add watermark using Graphics.drawString method.
+After adding the watermark in your image, you can save the JPEG as WMZ format.

-Convert & Rotate PS File to WMZ via C#
+Convert & Rotate PS to WMZ File via Java

 Using the API, you can also rotate the output WMZ image as per your needs.
-The Image.RotateFlip method can be used to rotate the image by 90/180/270-degrees and flip the image horizontally or vertically.
+The Image.rotateFlip method can be used to rotate the image by 90/180/270-degrees and flip the image horizontally or vertically.
+The library provides simple methods to perform complex operations while encapsulating all ugly details.
 You can specify the type of rotation and flip to apply to the image.
-In order to rotate and flip the image you can load the converted JPEG image using the factory method exposed by Image class and call the Image.RotateFlip method while specifying the appropriate RotateFlipType .
+In order to rotate and flip the image, you can load the converted JPEG image using the Image class and call the Image.rotateFlip method while specifying the appropriate RotateFlipType .